edhowland/viper/README.md

 ### Mac Terminal app using Voice Over

-Many of the default Option plus key combinations in the Mac OS Terminal application, output extended characters like the Euro symbol, elipsis, etc.
+Many of the default Option plus key combinations in the Mac OS Terminal application, output extended characters like the Euro symbol, ellipsis , etc.
 Voice over will output the names of these keys.
 To get the meta key behaviour, open the Terminal app preferences dialog by pressing the Command key (the Apple key) plus comma while in the Terminal app.